-FSANZ has prepared a draft variation to the Code to permit glucoamylase derived from a GM strain of T. reesei containing the glucoamylase gene from T. reesei as a processing aid for use in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
+FSANZ has decided to approve the draft variation proposed following assessment without change.
+The draft variation amends the Code to permit glucoamylase derived from a GM strain of T. reesei containing the glucoamylase gene from T. reesei as a processing aid for use in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
 This is subject to the condition that the amount of enzyme used must be consistent with good manufacturing practice (GMP).
-FSANZ seeks submissions on the draft variation.